intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ##### 2.3.3.1 Configure the Environment

-Prerequisite: passwordless ssh login to all the nodes needs to be properly set up first.
+Prerequisite: [no password ssh login](http://www.linuxproblem.org/art_9.html) to all the nodes needs to be properly set up first.

 ```bash
 nano environments.sh